Impaired driving in Canada

-Impaired driving is the term used in Canada to describe the criminal offence of operating, having care or the control of a motor vehicle while the person's ability to operate the motor vehicle is impaired by alcohol or a drug.
+In Canada, impaired driving is the criminal offence of operating a motor vehicle while the person's ability to operate the vehicle is impaired by alcohol or a drug.
+The offence includes having care or control of a motor vehicle while the person's ability to operate the motor vehicle is impaired by alcohol or a drug.
 Impaired driving is punishable under multiple offences in the Criminal Code, with greater penalties depending on the harm caused by the impaired driving.
 It can also result in various types of driver's licence suspensions.

-There is a related, parallel offence of driving with a blood alcohol level which exceeds eighty milligrams of alcohol in one hundred millilitres of blood (.08).
+There is a related, parallel offence of driving with a blood alcohol level (BAC) which exceeds eighty milligrams of alcohol in one hundred millilitres of blood (.08).
 The penalties are identical for impaired driving and driving with a BAC greater than .08.

-The Criminal Code gives the police and peace officers a number of powers to assist in the enforcement of the applicable laws, and there are a number of presumptions that assist in the prosecution of offences.
+The Criminal Code gives peace officers a number of powers to assist in the enforcement of the applicable laws, and there are a number of presumptions that assist in the prosecution of offences.

 History

 One of the first reported criminal cases regarding drinking and driving in Canada was an Alberta decision in 1920 called R. v.
 Nickle.
 In that case, the appeal court found that the act of driving while intoxicated was an unlawful act that could support a manslaughter conviction.

 In 1921, the Parliament of Canada first created a summary conviction offence for drinking and driving, called "driving while intoxicated".
 At the time, the courts interpreted intoxication to mean substantial inebriation, and more than just being under the influence of alcohol.
 The minimum penalty for the first offence was seven days in jail.
 The minimum penalty for the second offence was one month in jail.
 The minimum penalty for a third offence was three months in jail.

 In 1925, Parliament amended the Criminal Code to include a new offence of driving while intoxicated by a narcotic.
 The offences were also amended to include "care or control" of a motor vehicle, not just driving.
-(See below.)

 In 1930, Parliament changed the offence to a hybrid offence, giving the Crown the option to proceed with the more serious indictable offence procedure.